 Lyft (formerly known as Perlane) stands out for more robust structural support.
 It has approval for cheek augmentation and the correction of age-related midface contour and volume deficiencies, as well as the treatment of heavier wrinkles and folds, such as the nasolabial folds (smile lines).
 It is good to rejuvenate the back of the hands as well when there are volume loss or prominent veins.

 Bruising, redness, swelling, pain, tenderness, and itching at the injection site are the most commonly observed side effects of filler injections.

 this link takes you to a representative treatment example

 IN THE NEWS

 COVID-19 update.
 Delayed dermal filler inflammatory events very rarely occur with both hyaluronic acid and non-hyaluronic acid fillers.
 Evidence suggests these reactions can be immunologically triggered by viral and bacterial illness.
-And with vaccinations such as the influenza vaccine, as well as dental procedures.
-These rare adverse events are temporary and respond to treatments such as oral corticosteroids and hyaluronidase, and often resolve without treatment.
+They can happen with vaccinations such as the influenza vaccine, as well as dental procedures.
+These rare adverse events are temporary and respond to treatments such as oral corticosteroids and hyaluronidase.
+Often they resolve without treatment.
 Given currently available data, patients already treated with dermal fillers should not be discouraged or precluded from receiving vaccines of any kind.
 Similarly, patients who have had vaccines should not be precluded from receiving dermal fillers in the future.
 Specifically, with regard to the Moderna mRNA-1273 trial, there were a total of 3 reactions possibly related to dermal fillers out of 15,184 vaccine recipients.
 It is unknown how many subjects in the trial had previous treatment with dermal fillers.